denialofsandwich/b4-backup/readme.md

 ## 🚀 Getting Started

-Take a look at the installation page to get started.
+Take a look at the [installation guide](https://denialofsandwich.github.io/b4-backup/install.html) to get started.
-Once installed, you might take a look at the example use cases to get a starting point.
+Once installed, you might take a look at the [example use cases](https://denialofsandwich.github.io/b4-backup/examples.html) to get a starting point.

-TODO: Add installation page, if docs deployed

 ## Example

 This is just an example to explain the most important features.
-More examples can be found here:
+[More examples can be found here](https://denialofsandwich.github.io/b4-backup/examples.html)
-TODO: Add examples docpage

 Let's say we want to backup a server with a nextcloud instance on it.
 The btrfs subvolume we want to backup is `/opt/nextcloud`.
 This is where we store all nextcloud-related data.